XDR (audio)

 XDR (expanded dynamic range), also known as SDR (super dynamic range) is a quality-control and duplication process for the mass-production of pre-recorded audio cassettes.
 It is a process designed to provide higher quality audio on pre-recorded cassettes by checking the sound quality at all stages of the tape duplication process.
 In this way, the dynamic range of audio recorded on an XDR-duplicated cassette can be up to 13 decibels greater.

 History

 XDR (Expanded Dynamic Range) was originally developed by Capitol Records in LA in their R&D facility.
-Before they had released anything Capitol Records-EMI of Canada was made aware of this activity and was able to release their own version called SDR (Super Dynamic Range) ahead of the American version.

-Capitol Records Canada was able to do this for the following reasons:
+Before they had released anything, Capitol Records-EMI of Canada was made aware of this activity and was able to release their own version called SDR (Super Dynamic Range) ahead of the American version.
+They managed this because: